Bayer Center - Classes & Events

 Jon Hoffmann is the principal of Hoffmann Consulting, serving both nonprofit and for-profit clients with a focus on strategic planning, program design and evaluation, and operations management.
 Prior to launching his own consulting business, his career has spanned executive leadership roles in social services, communications strategy for an advocacy organization, and housing development with a focus on affordability.
 A Pittsburgh native, Jon holds a master’s degree in social work and bachelor of science in psychology from the University of Pittsburgh.

 Mark Lynch, Carter, has more than 30 years of experience in fundraising, communications, marketing and branding, and organizational development for nonprofit organizations, including fundraising consulting through Ketchum, Inc., and A.L.
-Brourman Associates, Inc. Mark is a registered fundraising consultant in Pennsylvania and West Virginia.
-He is active in the community, currently serving on the Community Advisory Board of the Allegheny Regional Asset District, and has served on many other committees and boards for nonprofit organizations including Support Inc. and the Sewickley YMCA.
+Brourman Associates, Inc. He is a registered fundraising consultant in Pennsylvania and West Virginia.
+Mark is active in the community, currently serving on the Community Advisory Board of the Allegheny Regional Asset District, and has served on many other committees and boards for nonprofit organizations including Support Inc. and the Sewickley YMCA.
 He is a graduate of Leadership Pittsburgh, Class XIII.

-Dr. Jo Ellen Parker is a former college president and museum executive with extensive fundraising experience.
-As President and CEO of Carnegie Museums of Pittsburgh, she oversaw the successful campaign to expand the Carnegie Science Center.
-And as a long-time educator, she loves sharing information to help nonprofit leaders and their organizations thrive.
 Melanie Rutan works with a wide variety of nonprofit clients at Bookminders, where she serves as an accountant and trainer.
-She received her B.S. in Business Administration with an emphasis in accounting from West Virginia State College in 1988 (Summa Cum Laude).
-Melanie was an Examiner-In-Charge with the Federal Deposit Insurance Corporation (FDIC) for 11 years before joining Bookminders in 2001.
+She received her B.S. in business administration with an emphasis in accounting from West Virginia State College in 1988 (Summa Cum Laude).
+Melanie was an ExaminerIn-Charge with the Federal Deposit Insurance Corporation (FDIC) for 11 years before joining Bookminders in 2001.

 Trina Walker is the Lead Consultant for TLW Strategy, a consulting firm designed to help nonprofits create efficiencies in their plans, people, and processes so they can have a greater impact.
 Trina has more than 25 years of nonprofit leadership, strategy, and marketing experience in healthcare, advertising, consulting, education, religious, and cultural organizations.
 She has helped organizations with strategic planning, organizational change, staff development, fundraising, marketing, and communications.
 Prior to launching her own consulting company, Trina served as Director of Communications and Creative Services at Carnegie Library of Pittsburgh, and Director of Marketing and Outreach at the University of Pittsburgh’s College of General Studies.

 Drew Zerick is an assurance services manager with Sisterson & Co.
-LLP and has over 15 years of professional experience.
+LLP with over 15 years of professional experience.
 Her professional career has involved providing accounting and auditing services to a variety of clients, with a focus on nonprofit organizations, as well as spending several years working as a Controller for a healthcare company.
 Drew rejoined Sisterson in 2013 where she also serves on the Firm’s Recruiting Committee and as an instructor for their in-house continuing professional education program.
 Drew also has experience serving on a nonprofit board and presenting financial statements to nonprofit boards.

-- Previous Catalogs
+Previous Catalogs